1lbfrozen yuca piecesdon't thaw or use fresh yuca - only frozen!

-Join the movement that has empowered 720,000+ people in 120+ countries.
-You'll immediately receive a beautiful, 74-page, full-color eBook full of simple, mouth-watering recipes & full color photographs + gut health tips you don't want to miss!
+Join the movement that has helped over 1.2 MILLION people in 120+ countries.
+You’ll immediately receive a 74-page eBook full of simple, mouth-watering recipes & beautiful photographs.
+Receive health tips and special offers straight to your inbox you don’t want to miss!

 Your information is secure and will never be sold or rented to a third party.